Voynich manuscript: Handwriting

+Bowern's review also notes that multiple scribes or "hands" may have written the manuscript.

 Illustrations

-The illustrations are conventionally used to divide most of the manuscript into six different sections, since the text cannot be read.
-Each section is typified by illustrations with different styles and supposed subject matter except for the last section, in which the only drawings are small stars in the margin.
-The following are the sections and their conventional names:
+Because the text cannot be read, the manuscript is conventionally divided into sections based on its illustrations.
+Most of the manuscript forms six different sections, each typified by illustrations with different styles and supposed subject matter except for the last section, in which the only drawings are small stars in the margin.
+The conventional sections are: